sudheerj/vuejs-interview-questions-korean/README.md

         4. `expression`: The expression of the binding as a string.
 For example in `v-my-directive="1 + 1"`, the expression would be "1 + 1".
         5. `arg`: The argument passed to the directive, if any.
 For example in v-my-directive:foo, the arg would be "foo".
         6. `modifiers`: An object containing modifiers, if any.
 For example in v-my-directive.foo.bar, the modifiers object would be `{ foo: true, bar: true }`.
-     3. `vnode`: The virtual node produced by Vue’s compiler.
+     3. `vnode`: The virtual node produced by Vue's compiler.
      4. `oldVnode`: The previous virtual node, only available in the update and componentUpdated hooks.

      The arguments can be represented diagrammatically across the hooks as below,